 In 1959, Salk and architect Louis Kahn began a unique partnership to design a truly distinguished research facility.
 The March of Dimes, which has generously continued to support the Salk Institute over its history, provided the seed money.
 The San Diego City Council gifted the land where the facility is built — a decision that was overwhelmingly approved and affirmed by the people of San Diego in a special referendum.

-Today, the Salk Institute conducts its biological research under the guidance of 59 faculty investigators.
-It employs a scientific staff of more than 850, including visiting scientists, postdoctoral fellows, and graduate students.
-Recruited throughout the world, this group receives advice from nine distinguished nonresident fellows — influential scientists at similar institutions throughout the world.
+Today, Salk scientists conduct biological research in 48 laboratories.
+The Institute employs a scientific staff of more than 850, including visiting scientists, postdoctoral fellows, and graduate students.
+Recruited internationally, this group receives advice from ten distinguished non-resident fellows — influential scientists at similar institutions around the world.